Olney: The stupidity of retaliation

 12. Orioles 274

 This is not to suggest the Orioles won because Weaver was a conscientious objector in the American League’s HBP wars.
 But what is evident is Baltimore was not hurt because the pitchers wouldn’t participate, and it is possible Weaver’s strategy helped to keep Hall of Famers like Brooks Robinson, Frank Robinson, Cal Ripken and Jim Palmer on the field.
-The fact that the Orioles were not engaged in the retaliation meant there almost certainly fewer situations in which some pitcher purposefully targeted a Baltimore hitter.
+The fact that the Orioles were not engaged in the retaliation meant there were almost certainly fewer situations in which some pitcher purposefully targeted a Baltimore hitter.
 (Although Orioles batters were hit their fair share in Weaver’s tenure: 469 times, or fifth most.)

-Theo Epstein’s mantra to the front offices he has led has been: "We don’t know s---."
+Cubs president Theo Epstein’s mantra to the front offices he has led has been: "We don’t know s---."
 In other words: Question everything.
 Look at the logic behind everything we do.
 And there is no sound reasoning behind a pitcher intentionally hitting a fellow member of his own union with a 95 mph fastball and placing that other person’s body and career at heightened risk for serious injury.

 The necessary evolution of thought needs to extend to Major League Baseball, as well, because right now, MLB is in the position of fostering this antiquated practice.
 Earlier this season, Chris Sale threw behind Manny Machado and everybody in uniform at Fenway Park that day knew that it was probably on purpose, including the umpires.
 But Sale was not ejected; he was not suspended.
 Because within the current culture of baseball, in the unwritten rules, there’s The Right Way To Retaliate and The Wrong Way To Retaliate, and by that measure, Sale was OK in the eyes of MLB law.
 Which is kind of dumb, because if Sale hadn’t controlled the pitch the way he intended and broke Machado’s jaw, Sale’s retaliation would’ve been deemed The Wrong Way To Retaliate.

 What happened to discouraging retaliation altogether?
 In what other sport are game officials and league executives looking the other way in retaliation?
 If a D-lineman goes down to a cut block in the NFL, referees aren’t giving his team one free shot at wrecking somebody’s knee.
-If an NBA player is hit with a flagrant 2 foul, referees won’t look away if the other team attempts a flagrant 2-type violation.
+If an NBA player is hit with a flagrant foul 2, referees won’t look away if the other team attempts a flagrant 2-type violation.
 Even in the NHL, a league of enforcers and goons, an act of retaliation leads to a penalty, a game misconduct, a suspension.

-But on Thursday night, Julio Teheran intentionally fired a baseball into the leg of Jose Bautista at 95 mph, and you know what he got?
+But on Thursday night, Teheran intentionally fired a baseball into the leg of Bautista at 95 mph, and you know what he got?
 A warning.
 If MLB sticks with the current practices and standards, Teheran won’t be reprimanded in any way -- and in fact, under the unwritten rules, the message to Teheran is that what he did is The Right Way To Retaliate.

 How crazy is that?
 How inane?

 Earl Weaver was inducted into the Hall of Fame in 1996, and passed away four years ago.
-But hopefully the rest of baseball will catch up to him sometime over the next century.
+But hopefully the rest of baseball will catch up to him sometime in the next century.